Summer Program Descriptions

 Session 2: Staff in Training (entering 12th graders)- 4 week program

 The Staff in Training program, a volunteer opportunity, is a selective program available to those entering 12thgrade.
 Interested candidates must apply and interview for the program.
-Applications can be requested through Ben Charlton, Associate Director, at email@example.com.
+Applications can be requested through Ben Charlton, Camp Director, at firstname.lastname@example.org.
 Spaces are limited.
-Designed to bridge the gap between camper and staff years, those admitted to the program will learn leadership and counseling skills through experience-based activities, educational workshops, group-oriented discussions, and living and working with a cabin of younger campers.
+Designed to bridge the gap between camper and staff years, individuals admitted to the program will learn leadership and counseling skills through experience-based activities, educational workshops, group-oriented discussions, and living and working with a cabin of younger campers.